FixItChris/DATA1902/Stage4/README.md

 from within the 520419832 folder and leave it running for the duration of viewing the website.

-The remaining html files do not use this and can be accessed by clicking on the links from the homepage.
+Each of the interactive visualisations can be accessed by clicking on the links from the homepage.